Our recommendations are independently chosen. We may earn affiliate commissions from buying links. How we evaluate products

 The Cost Comparison

-The financial gap between prescription and supplement approaches is staggering.
-Prescription GLP-1 medications typically run $1,000 to $1,500 per month.
-Some patients pay even more.
-Insurance coverage is inconsistent — many plans cover these medications only for type 2 diabetes, not for weight management alone.
-Even with insurance, copays can be substantial.
+The financial gap between traditional pharmacy and telehealth GLP-1 is staggering.
+Through a traditional doctor's office and pharmacy, GLP-1 medications typically run $1,000 to $1,500 per month or more.
+Insurance coverage is inconsistent — many plans cover these medications only for type 2 diabetes, not weight management.
 Over a year, you're looking at $12,000 to $18,000 out of pocket.

 The Bottom Line